Talent Management

 How do I reduce bias in 9 box talent reviews?

-Vereda helps reduce bias in three ways: (1) Data-driven suggestions based on objective signals, not gut feelings; (2) Historical tracking that shows patterns over time, not point-in-time impressions; (3) Calibration tools that highlight discrepancies across managers.
+Vereda AI helps reduce bias in three ways: (1) Data-driven suggestions based on objective signals, not gut feelings; (2) Historical tracking that shows patterns over time, not point-in-time impressions; (3) Calibration tools that highlight discrepancies across managers.
 You make the final call, but with better information.

 Start Building Your Talent Grid